What exactly is SEO?

 In short, it’s the practice of getting traffic from unpaid or organic search results on search engines like Google or Bing.
-Using a special algorithm, these search engines then crawl sites and spit out content relevant to users online.
-The closer you rank to the first page, the higher your likelihood of generating a good amount of traffic to your site.
+Using a special algorithm, these search engines crawl sites and spit out content relevant to users online.
+The closer you get to ranking on the first page, the higher your likelihood of generating a good amount of traffic to your site.

 Why Is SEO Important?

 If you want a successful website or blog, you’ll need qualified leads, and the best way to get these leads is through organic traffic to the site.
+Especially for eCommerce marketers trying to stand out in a crowded space online, SEO is a critical part of your eCommerce marketing.
 That’s where enforcing a strong SEO plan comes into play.
 Generating organic traffic is immensely valuable because it’s cost-effective, sustainable, and brings in people who are genuinely interested in what you may be providing.
 According to HubSpot’s Ultimate List of Marketing Statistics for 2018, organic SEO proved to be 5.66 times better than paid search ads.